sam-k/pager-sec/README.md

 ## Frequencies

 All frequencies were tested from Durham, N.C., United States.

+Only 929.577 MHz could be positively identified, as the interception and decoding of pages were suspended afterward.
+The other frequencies are only suspected to follow FLEX protocol, based on their sound and waterfalls.
 * 929.142 MHz: ???
 (FLEX)
 * 929.577 MHz: Hospital services in North and South Carolina (FLEX)
 * 931.161 MHz: ???
 (FLEX)